eclipse-passage/passage-docs/org.eclipse.passage.fls.docs/blocks/floating-license-pack.md

 After this relatively short vivid period the grant is not active, but still acquired until is explicitly released.

 ##### feature grant validity period
 A feature grant can define its own validity period.
-Even if it is declared to be wider than the owning license pack validity period, at runtime it is still limited by it.
+Even if it is declared to be wider than the owning license pack validity period, at runtime the former is still limited by the latter.
-Use the ability if you want to narrow validity period for a particular feature in the pack.
+Operator applies the ability to narrow validity period for a particular feature in the pack.

 #### A floating access file (_*.fla_, _*.flaen_)
 A product installation needs to be told how to access a Floating License Server.